albertattard/generic-development-infrastructure/oci/README.md

    $ ./deploy
    ```

-   This will take about 30 minutes as it needs to download all the binaries and
+   This will take about 5 minutes to complete as it needs to create several OCI
-   then install them and will create several resources including an OCI instance
+   resources, including the OCI compute instance, download all the binaries and
-   with different versions of Java installed.
+   then install them.

    Once ready, it will print the public IP address of this instance and a
    command that can be used to ssh into this machine.